keithmmc/pandsproject/README.md

 this is the project for the pands module in ATU.

+# <h1> the modules used are as followed  used will be as followed <h1> #

+matplotlib this is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms seaborn this is used for making statistical graphics in Python.
+It is built on top of matplotlib and closely integrated with pandas data structures.
+It provides a high-level interface for creating nice looking and informative plots.
+It has many useful features for examining relationships between multiple variables such as those in the Iris dataset. pandas this provides high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+It is designed for working with data that is in a tabular format containing an ordered collection of columns where each column can have a different value type.
+This makes it ideal for exploring a structured tabular dataset such as Iris which contains several numerical columns and one categorical column. numpy  the fundamental package for scientific computing in Python.
+It is a Python library that provides a multidimensional array object

+# <h1> the data set <h1> #

 in this project we will be researching the iris data set. this data set was introduced in 1936 by R.A.
 Fisher A British statistician and biologist in his paper "The use of multiple measurements in taxonomic problems". this data set is available from The UCI Machine Learning Repository.
 The UCI Machine Learning Repository states "the Iris dataset is widely used in pattern recognition learning.
 One class is linearly separable from the other two classes, which are not linearly separable from each other.
 The predicted attribute of the data set is the class of Iris plant to which each observation belongs".